amondeuz/model-emulator/README.md

 ## Contributing

-This is a developer tool for personal use.
 Feel free to fork and extend for your needs.